ansemin/HydroFast/README.md

 1. **Network Error When Logging In**:
    - If you get an "ERR_NETWORK" or "Network Error" message when trying to log in:
-   - Double check that you've updated the IP address in `api.js` to match your computer's current IP
+   - Ensure the `EXPO_PUBLIC_API_URL` environment variable points to your current IP address
    - Verify this by looking at the output of the backend server startup
    - This is especially important if you switch networks or restart your computer, as the IP may change